open-aac/openaac.org/_posts/2025-03-17-aac-ecosystem-gpa.md

   <h3>Make-Up Work Opportunities:</h3>
   - Vendors, update your vocabularies.
 If you need help, maybe ask a GenAI: "which words here are outdated"
   - If you wish something was different with an AAC app, say something!
-  - More scrutiny around AAC vocabularies (survey?)
+  - More scrutiny around AAC vocabularies

   <h3>Extra Credit:</h3>
-  - Apps should steal each others' features more often!
+  - Apps should copy each others' features more often!
   - We need to change the paradigm and stop thinking of AAC vocabularies as set in stone, we should expect them to be improved regularly
   - Hard look at whether our business models can sustain a healthy AAC market
   - Push for cross-product collaborations